Tent After Care Guide

 After a long camping trip its important to remember to clean and dry your tent ready for the next camping trip.
 Vacuuming and using a dust pan and brush will usually get rid of the dust and dirt on the fabric.
 A wet cloth or sponge will easily get rid of mud and bird-poo leaving your tent looking spick and spam!

 It is essential you dry your tent before packing away.
-You can shake the tent sheet to disperse water droplets and leave the tent out in the garden to dry.
+You can shake the tent flysheet to disperse water droplets and leave the tent out in the garden to dry.
 If a garden is not an option, hanging from a washing line is also suitable.
+A tent will dry quicker if its pitched, but you don't have the space then dry the tent in small sections.

 Reproofing your tent

-tents don't say waterproof forever.
+Tents don't say waterproofed forever.
 If your tent needs reproofing you will notice water is no longer beading on the surface of the fabric and condensation is building up inside.
 Is easy to do and just requires space and time.
 Simply purchase a reproofing agent and paint or spray onto the fabric of your tent and let dry.

-You can purchase a reproofing agent in-store at Attwoolls Outdoors
+You can purchase a reproofing agent in our camping superstore.

 - Replacement Tent pegs